What is VoIP?

 How does VoIP work?

-Legacy phone systems worked on a public switched telephone network (PSTN).
-PSTNs routed voice signals through copper wires, along fixed electrical paths, through a series of switches, and then to call destination.
-Each phone on the PSTN had a unique, mandated location-specific number.
-This system required organizations with higher call volumes to manage the proliferation of copper wires on their end with switchboards and dedicated call routing hardware.
-Much of this hardware was digitized over time, but calls were still routed A-to-B across telephone lines.
+Legacy phone systems work on a public switched telephone network (PSTN).
+PSTNs routed voice signals through copper wires, along fixed electrical paths, through a series of circuit switches, and then to the call destination.
+Each phone on the PSTN has a unique, mandated location-specific number.
+This system required organizations with higher call volumes to manage the proliferation of telephone lines on their end with switchboards and expensive on-premises call routing hardware called private branch exchanges (PBX).
+Much of this hardware has digitized over time, but calls are still routed A-to-B across telephone lines.

-The sending and receiving of audio signals from one computer to another has been around for a while.
-Early computer telephony integration (CTI) converted audio signals into digital signals, called data packets.
+The technological capability for sending and receiving audio signals from one computer to another has been around for a while.
+The first packet-switched (as opposed to circuit-switched) program was written in 1973.
+Early computer telephony integration (also known as CTI) converted audio signals into packeted digital signals.
 These packets were relayed from one terminal to another on local area networks (LANs).
-A PC downloading a page from a web server, or one computer sending an e-mail message to another computer, uses the same form of data packet relay to move information across networks.
+Today, a PC downloading a page from a web server, or one computer sending an email message to another computer, uses the same form of data packet relay to move information across similar networks.

 How do I make a VoIP call?

 All that you need to place a VoIP call is an internet connection and the proper software or hardware to access your VoIP system.